2021 Writers’ Award – Application Guide and Criteria

 - The selection panel’s decision is final and no correspondence will be entered into.
 Any attempt to contact members of the selection panel will render the application ineligible.

-The winner is announced mid-year and will be publicized widely through CLNZ and NZSA media channels.
+The winner is announced in September 2021 and will be publicized widely through CLNZ and NZSA media channels.